DDorj/test/FOOTER_HEADER_MONGOLIAN.md

 **Components**: Footer + Header
 **Encoding**: UTF-8 Cyrillic

-Your Ayanga Store footer and header are now fully in Mongolian! 🇲🇳
+Your Tech Store footer and header are now fully in Mongolian! 🇲🇳

 **Test it:** Scroll to bottom of http://localhost:3000